SimJunYou/CS2113T-TP-UG/UG.md

 **Deadline**

 Some commands require you to enter a date and time for a deadline.
 The date portion should have the day, month, and year written in numbers and separated with dashes.

 For example, 30 December 2020 would be `30-12-2020`.
 The time portion is the same as described in the **Time** explanation above.
 A full deadline of “15 February 2021 3:30AM” would be `15-02-2021 0330`.

 **Undo**

 Some commands edit your tasks, modules, and lessons.
 All commands that edit your information can be undone!
 Here’s a list:
-* Adding / deleting / editing tasks
+* Adding / deleting / editing tasks.
-* Completing tasks
+* Completing tasks.
-* Adding / deleting / editing modules
+* Adding / deleting / editing modules.
-* Adding / deleting / editing lessons to / from the timetable
+* Adding / deleting / editing lessons to / from the timetable.
-* Resetting the timetable
+* Resetting the timetable.
-* Grading a module
+* Grading a module.

 ### ra.VI’s Interface